New Zealand delays election after virus outbreak in Auckland

 The election had been scheduled for Sept.
 19 but will now be held on Oct.
 17. Under New Zealand law, Ardern had the option of delaying the election for up to about two months.

-Opposition parties had been requesting a delay after a virus outbreak in Auckland last week prompted the government to put the city into a two-week lockdown and halted election campaigning.
+Opposition parties had been requesting a delay after the virus outbreak in Auckland last week prompted the government to put the city into a two-week lockdown and halted election campaigning.

 Before the latest outbreak, New Zealand had gone 102 days without any known community transmission of the virus, and life had returned to normal for most people, who were going to restaurants, sports stadiums and schools without fear of getting infected.
 The only known cases during that time were returning travelers who were quarantined at the border.

 Officials believe the virus was reintroduced to New Zealand from abroad but haven’t yet been able to figure out how it happened.
-The Auckland outbreak has grown to 49 infections, with authorities saying they believe the cases are all connected, giving them hope the virus isn’t spreading beyond the cluster.
+The Auckland outbreak has grown to 49 infections, with health authorities saying they believe the cases are all connected, giving them hope the virus isn’t spreading beyond the cluster.

 Ardern said in making her decision, she had first called the leaders of all the political parties represented in the parliament to get their views.